jruby/jrubyfx/Getting Started.md

 Using JRubyFXML
 ===============
-This guide assumes you have basic knowledge of Ruby, and have JRuby 1.7+ installed.
+This guide assumes you have basic knowledge of Ruby, and have JRuby 1.7 or greater and Java 7u6 or greater installed.
+Java 6 will also work if you are on Windows and download JavaFX runtime separately and put its path in JFX_DIR enviroment variable.
+At the moment, OpenJDK will unfortunatly not work as it does not have JavaFX.

 Installing JRubyFXML
 --------------------